 Hollis Thoms Biography

-Pan Pipes Journal, Winter 2016, Volume 108, Number 2 has just published a new article of mine entitled "Pulling Back the Curtains and Opening the Windows Wide."
+Pan Pipes Journal, Winter 2016, Volume 108, Number 2 published an article of mine entitled "Pulling Back the Curtains and Opening the Windows Wide."
 I interviewed my three children who are all professional musicians and educators and wrote an article on the future of classical music in America using their own words.
-Since I am "retiring" this year after 43 years of composing and over 30 years as an educator and school administrator, I wanted to explore what vision my children had for the future of music.
+Since I am winding down my composing career after 46 years and after over 30 years as an educator and school administrator, I wanted to explore what vision my children had for the future of music.
 They have some very perceptive comments and I am confident that they are carrying on a commitment to music and education.
 Jacki and I are proud of their accomplishments and delighted to share their vision with others.
+Left to right: Jonas, Sonja, Jason.